 - The opportunity to get involved in student productions of the Red Masquers, Spotlight Musical Theater and the Medieval and Renaissance Players—starting your freshman year!
 The Summer Company, Exhalations Dance Troupe and Encore Show Choir provide additional campus performance opportunities.

-- Theater arts students can develop their performance or behind-the-scenes skills in a new Black Box Theater that will be operational for the 2015-2016 academic year.
+- Theater arts students can develop their performance or behind-the-scenes skills in a new Black Box Theater that opened in the 2015-2016 academic year.

 Duquesne’s academic program in theater arts is enhanced by real-world working opportunities with off-campus professional companies and unions.
 Students can apply for prearranged internships with organizations such as: